 I hope this introduction shows you how excited I was to discover the name BREWSTER woven in with the Morgan family I have been exploring.
 Researching Samuel Morgan, my 5th great-grandfather, yielded at least three connections to Jonathan Brewster, and therefore Mayflower passenger and book-lover, William Brewster.

-The connections came to my family tree came through Capt.
+The connections came to my family tree through Capt.
 Jonathan Morgan, brother of my 5th great-grandfather, Samuel Morgan.

 The Puritans of Connecticut